kurojifusky/kurojifusky/README.md

 - 📹 Editing videos and minor VFX stuff **since 2014**
 - 🎵 Producing indie music and an aspiring musician **since 2017**
-- 🧑‍💻 My first programming expereince is at age 10-11 messing around with simple Batch files, simple VBScript message boxes, and VB.NET for making WinForms apps
+- 🧑‍💻 My first programming experience is at ages 10-11 messing around with simple Batch files, simple VBScript message boxes, and VB.NET for making WinForms apps
-- 🌐 Got into web development after editing wikis from Fandom Wikis to expand
+- 🌐 Got into web development after editing wikis from Fandom Wikis to expand my creativity
 - 💾 Interested in learning Arduino with basic C++ knowledge and Raspberry Pi for fun!
 And getting into the Python ecosystem, the JavaScript world is a goddamn mess lol

 ## 📈 Stats just to show off lol